-If your car has been dented in an accident and you would like to restore it to its former condition without spending a fortune in the process, there are two options open to you: taking it to a professional panel beater who specialises in such repairs or attempting to repair the damage yourself.
+If your car has been dented in an accident and you would like to restore it to its former condition without spending a fortune in the process, there are two options open to you: taking it to a professional panel beater in Perth who specialises in such repairs or attempting to repair the damage yourself.
 Unless you have many years of experience in panel beating, we would advise against the latter course of action.
 While it may look like a relatively simple task, repairing dented body panels is a job for specialists that have served a lengthy apprenticeship and learned all the tricks of the trade.
 To give you a better idea of what is involved in even a small dent repair, we have put together a step-by-step guide below.

 A Step-by-Step Guide to How the Professionals Fix Dents